WUSTL-Biol4220/home/labs/lab_12.md

 # Lab 12

-*Lab 12 GitHub Classroom link:* TBD
+*Lab 12 GitHub Classroom link:* https://classroom.github.com/a/Eku_G42u

 In this lab, we'll learn how assemble genomes using different software and techniques